Ondrej0/Dimensional-Hops-Unity-Game/README.md

 # Dimensional-Hops-Unity-Game

-Hopping between two dimensions was an intresting concept and I thought I'd implemnt it in a 2D game.
+Hopping between two dimensions was an intresting concept and I thought I'd implement it in a 2D game.
 The mechanics were different enough from my first 2 games I thought I would learn new concepts.
 The aim of the game is to get to the finnishing portal by hopping between 2 dimensions and jump over obstacles.